tdshipley/tdshipley.github.io/_posts/2021-01-09-ready-for-test-a-symptom-of-a-poor-quality-culture.md

 author: Thomas
 layout: post
 categories:
+  - leadership
+  - team-culture
-  - REPLACE ME
+  - soft-skills
 tags:
+  - leadership
+  - team-culture
-  - REPLACE ME
+  - soft-skills
 ---
 The Ready for Test column on your JIRA/Agile/Kanban/Whatever process feels safe, doesn't it?
 It is a well-known column and on the surface seems to follow nicely with how tickets are worked on.